As a marketer or business owner, you need to find visually appealing ways of presenting information on your website.

 4. Integrate with your online shop

 As a measure to turn browsers into customers, you can integrate your digital flipbook with your eCommerce platform.
-This allows customers to shop directly from you online catalog
+This allows customers to shop directly from your online catalog

 5. SAVE TIME

-An often overseen aspect of the digital flipbook is the time-saving aspect.
+An often overseen aspect of the digital flipbook is the time-saving feature.
 Often people believe that it's the opposite.

-Yes, you will have to use some time on adding enrichments, but in the long-run, a digital flipbook is a time saver on several levels.
+Yes, you will have to use some time on adding enrichments, but in the long-run, a digital flipbook is a time saver on many levels.

 - Instant update of your digital flipbook - big advantage for sales people in the field